Ronnie Barker stylish pop art print.

 “The Two Ronnies” ran from 1971 until 1987 and welcomed many guest actors over the years including Diana Dors, Kate O’Mara, John Cleese, Joan Sims, Joanna Lumley, David Prowse, to name a few, and created some of the most memorable comedy sketches in British TV history.

-To have one hit long-running TV show is a major accomplishment but alongside “The Two Ronnies”, Ronnie Barker also had success as Fletcher in the prison sit-com “Porridge” and as the thrifty shopkeeper Arkwright in “Open All Hours”.
+To have one hit long-running TV show is a major accomplishment but alongside “The Two Ronnies”, Ronnie Barker also had success as Fletcher in the prison sit-com “Porridge” with Fulton Mackay, and as the thrifty shopkeeper Arkwright in “Open All Hours”.

 Barker appeared in many TV shows across his long career, including “The Avengers” with Diana Rigg & Patrick Macnee, Benny Hill‘s show, “Citizen James” with Sid James, “Sykes & a” with Hattie Jacques, “The Frost Report” with John Cleese, “The Saint” with Roger Moore, “Bold as Brass” with Beryl Reid, “The Seven Faces of Jim” with June Whitfield, “Nom-de-Plume” with Peter Wyngarde, “Gaslight Theatre” with Kate O’Mara, “Barney is my Darling” with Irene Handl, and TV movie “My House in Umbria” with Maggie Smith, to name a very few.